bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 While the reason this map was made is unclear, the extension of the subway down Boylston Street needed different considerations for it's construction had to be made because of the groundwater level and softer soil.
 Knowing where Boston used to begin and end has practical applications as well.

+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n560k/full/full/0/default.jpg" caption="Boston Over Time" class="figure-left" >}}

 Of course, our collective fascination with Boston's changing shoreline didn't end after the 1800s.
 [Many modern maps](https://collections.leventhalmap.org/search?utf8=%E2%9C%93&search_field=all_fields&q=Boston+shoreline&range%5Bdate_facet_yearly_itim%5D%5Bbegin%5D=1950&range%5Bdate_facet_yearly_itim%5D%5Bend%5D=2022&commit=Apply) of Boston's landfill also have a home in our collections.

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n560k/full/full/0/default.jpg" caption="Boston Over Time" class="figure-left" >}}

 This much more modern map of Boston uses a satellite image as a base.
-On top, it overlays the city's landfill in three sections: the original land, land added before 1880 and land added after - up until the base photo was taken.
-You can see that some of the last areas to be filled in were the [airport](https://www.leventhalmap.org/articles/olmsted-to-airport-east-boston-and-urban-development), the Seaport, and South bay.
+On top, it overlays the city's landfill in three sections: the original land in red, land added before 1880 in gray and land added after - up until the base photo was taken - in blue.
+You can see that some of the last areas to be filled in were the [airport](https://www.leventhalmap.org/articles/olmsted-to-airport-east-boston-and-urban-development), the Seaport, and the South bay.
+This map also shows hints at some of the landfilling that occurred along the waterfront in Cambridge as well.

 {{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n701t/full/full/0/default.jpg" caption="Boston flooding impact with 36 inches of sea-level rise from [Climate Ready Boston](https://www.boston.gov/sites/default/files/embed/2/20161207_climate_ready_boston_digital2.pdf) report.
 Areas like the Bullfinch Triangle and Long Wharf area are more susceptible to flooding, as they are closer to sea level than many of the original parts of Boston." class="figure-right" >}}